charukeerthi/Crop-Recommendation-System-project/README.md

 2. Go to Crop-Recommendation-System-project\app\ path

-3. Type `cmd` to open the command prompt
+3. Type `cmd` in the address bar to open the command prompt

 4. Type `Python app.py` in the command prompt to open the Flask website.